 Where are Connecticut’s Most Dangerous Intersections?

-Connecticut is swarming with dangerous intersections, many having a reputation for being the most dangerous in the state.
+Many Connecticut intersections have notorious reputations.
 For instance, Route 17 at Main Street Extension and Route 9 Interchange in Middletown is well-known for its exceedingly high rate of accidents.
-The ramp is known as a “prolific source of fender benders” due to its poor design.
-The state of Connecticut has designated it the number one spot with severe safety needs, but funding restraints have stalled a total revamp.
+The ramp is known as a “prolific source of fender benders” due to its poor design, but funding restraints have stalled a total revamp.

 A five-year study showed the following intersections to be the most dangerous: